-- Early detection and effective management of child behavior problems. - Risk and protective factors operating within families. - Core principles of positive parenting and behavior change. - Advanced assessment of child and family functioning. - Application of key parenting strategies to a broad range of target behaviors. - Strategies for promoting generalization and maintenance of behavior change. - Identification of indicators suggesting the presence of additional family risk factors.
+- Early detection and effective management of child behaviour problems. - Risk and protective factors operating within families. - Core principles of positive parenting and behaviour change. - Advanced assessment of child and family functioning. - Application of key parenting strategies to a broad range of target behaviours. - Strategies for promoting generalisation and maintenance of behaviour change. - Identification of indicators suggesting the presence of additional family risk factors.